ebiwd/EBI-Framework/README.md

-# Framework v1.1 now stable
-At the [6 December Web Guidelines Committee meeting](https://www.ebi.ac.uk/seqdb/confluence/display/WGC/2016-12-06+Meeting+notes) the EBI Visual Framework v1.1 became "stable".
-Edits will now focus on bug fixing, the pattern library, and planning for a [1.2 release in summer 2017](https://github.com/ebiwd/EBI-Framework/milestone/2).

-# EBI-Framework
+# EBI-Framework v1.2

-This, the EBI Visual Framework, is the successor to the current EBI Compliance Theme.
-Homed here are the various assets that make the EBI Visual Framewok (CSS, JS, and a few images and build scripts).
+This is an early EBI Visual Framework dev version of the v1.2 targeted for a summer 2017 release.
+Homed here are the various assets that make the EBI Visual Framework (CSS, JS, and a few images and build scripts).

+To view plans for v1.2 (and to join the discussion), [see issue 61](https://github.com/ebiwd/EBI-Framework/issues/61).

 ## Where do I start?
 How do I use this?

 1. Quick start:
   - see the [HTML demos in the EBI Pattern Library /sample-site directory] (https://ebiwd.github.io/EBI-Pattern-library/sample-site/).
 2. Test for compatibility:
-  - if you're migrating an exsisting site [try out the in-browser migration JS] (https://github.com/ebiwd/EBI-Pattern-library/blob/gh-pages/sample-site/migrations/testMigration.js).
+  - if you're migrating an existing site [try out the in-browser migration JS] (https://github.com/ebiwd/EBI-Pattern-library/blob/gh-pages/sample-site/migrations/testMigration.js).
 3. Import legacy style and grids:
   - if you're not able to immediately move away from the exsisting omega grid, or some of the old popular or intro boxes [try loading the legacy CSS] (https://www.ebi.ac.uk/web_guidelines/EBI-Framework/v1.1/css/compliance-legacy-compatibility.css).
 4. Guidance:
   - For the updated web guidelines, [check out the pattern library] (https://ebiwd.github.io/EBI-Pattern-library/) for guidance on making your site look proper and correct.
 5. Help!
   - Check out the [issue queue](https://github.com/ebiwd/EBI-Framework/issues) or contact [Ken Hawkins] (https://www.ebi.ac.uk/about/people/ken-hawkins) on the Web Development team.

 ### Do I need to download this?